The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Slow-cooker mac is done when a noodle in the center is al dente, just a tiny firm spot.
 If you can mash one easily against the side of the pot, you’re 10 minutes past done.

-Swap: If using pre-cooked pasta, begin with half the milk and add it just 30 minutes before serving.
-Stirring in a spoonful of cream cheese at the end makes it even creamier.
+If you are using pre-cooked pasta, you may want to start with half the milk, and add it just 30 minutes before serving.
+Stirring a spoonful of cream cheese at the very end makes it creamier.

 27) Slow-Cooker Sloppy Joes

-Why pick this tonight: Slow-cooker sloppy joes are better than the canned-sauce kind by a lot, and they make enough for 6-8 sandwiches with leftovers that freeze.
+Where Slow-Cooker Sloppy Joes earn their spot: Slow-cooker sloppy joes are better than the canned-sauce kind by a lot, and they make enough for 6-8 sandwiches with leftovers that freeze.

 28) Chicken And Rice